-Official gameplay footage hasn’t been shown to the public, but we do have a general idea of how this game will play.
+Now that official gameplay footage has been shown to the public, we have a better understanding of the game’s premise.
 Following the trailer reveal, Rocksteady creative director Sefton Hill answered some questions about the game, including those related to gameplay.

 Suicide Squad: Kill the Justice League will be a four-player co-op shooter.
 You can either play it with friends or with AI.
 If you do play with AI, you'll be able to seamlessly switch between characters.
-Hill didn't specify if it would be a first or third-person shooter.
-All characters will also have access to melee abilities, though it seems like the game will incorporate shooter elements as well.
+All characters will have access to melee abilities, though it seems like the game will incorporate shooter elements as well.

 Much of the game seems to take place in Metropolis.

 There are numerous alleged leaks for Rocksteady's Arkham Knight follow-up.
-There's a chance that none of these turn out to be true, but many of them tie in nicely to the information already announced about Rocksteady's latest project.
+There's a chance that none of these turn out to be true, but many of them tie in nicely with the information already announced about Rocksteady's latest project.

 In April 2019, a Warner Bros.
 Marketing email leaked onto ResetEra regarding Rocksteady's upcoming game, which was implied to be Suicide Squad.
 Notably, this called the game a "Games as a Service" title, meaning it would have multiplayer and regular updates similar to games like Marvel's Avengers and Destiny.

-According to a 4chan leak, we have a possible synopsis about Suicide Squad: Kill the Justice League:
+According to a 4chan leak, we have a possible synopsis of Suicide Squad: Kill the Justice League:

-Suicide Squad Kills the Justice League by Rocksteady Studios.
+Suicide Squad: Kill the Justice League by Rocksteady Studios.
 Amanda Waller goes to war with the Justice League when Batman attempts to shut her down over the creation of Project Cadmus.
 Playable characters include Deadshot, Harley Quinn, El Diablo, Captain Boomerang, King Shark, Cheetah, and Enchantress."

 The playable characters that are known thus far are listed in the leak, giving it some credibility.
 However, they're also very standard Suicide Squad characters.
 It's fairly possible the 'leaker' made an educated guess as to what the game could include.